 During his time in the software industry, he has filled roles such as: Software Engineer, Project Manager, Scrum Master, Director of Design/QA and has been part of Leadership teams.
 He's led design, software engineering, and quality assurance teams during his time in practice.
 Throughout his teaching years at Pitt-Johnstown, he's maintained his currency in the technical space by continuing to fulfill these roles as a consultant.
-He's currently consulting as a Technical Manager at Computer Enterprises Inc (CEI).
+He's currently consulting as a Project Manager at Sourceree.

 Education & Training